Cover image for What is an Owner's Representative in Construction, and How Can They Help Me?

 An Owner's Representative is a construction professional you hire to act as your advocate and project manager from initial planning through final completion.
 According to the Construction Management Association of America (CMAA), the OR functions as your principal agent and advisor throughout the project lifecycle.

-What makes the OR unique is their independence.
-They're the only team member whose sole contractual obligation is executing your goals—they have no financial stake in construction costs, no design fees to protect, and no vendor relationships that create conflicts of interest.
+What makes the OR unique is their independence: they're the only team member whose sole contractual obligation is executing your goals.
+They have no financial stake in construction costs, no design fees to protect, and no vendor relationships that create conflicts of interest - which means when they tell you a contractor's change order is overpriced, you can trust that assessment.

 How an Owner's Rep Differs from Other Roles